Note: You must have both the DSP System Toolbox™ and Simulink® Coder™ products installed on your computer to complete the procedures in this section.

 The last set of coefficients from the generated code are shown in the following figure.

-For further information on generating code from Simulink, see the Simulink Coder documentation.
+For further information on generating code from Simulink, see Simulink Coder.